 Where can I get a permit?
 These vendors sell annual and day passes for your convenience.

 Forest products are forest resources not associated with traditional timber products but are used for personal, commercial, and scientific purposes.
-Examples include: firewood, Christmas trees, wildflowers, cones, tree boughs, mushrooms, moss, and rocks.
+Examples include: firewood, Christmas trees, wildflowers, cones, tree boughs, mushrooms, and moss.
+For information about rocks, stones, and minerals, click here.

 A Special Use Authorization is a permit that grants rights or privileges of occupancy and use subject to specified terms and conditions on National Forest System land.